 Opioids are prescribed to treat severe pain.
 A doctor may prescribe opioids for short course of treatment a child is hospitalized for a surgical procedure, a broken bone or a sickle cell crisis.
 If a child has pain related to a disease like cancer, opioids may be prescribed for a longer period.

 Prescription opioids are highly addictive and are considered safe only when taken exactly as prescribed for a short period of time.
-Opioids are synthetic medications including:
+Examples of opioids include:

 - Duragesic (Fentanyl)